Michael Holt (snooker player): 2019–20 season

 In February 2020, Holt won the Snooker Shoot Out for his first ranking tournament win.

-Personality

-Holt has said that he finds it difficult to re-focus after playing a poor shot, leading to dips in form that may last for two to three frames.

 Personal life

-Holt stated during the 2016 World Championship that he regrets leaving school early and that he was studying for a business degree.
+Holt stated during the 2016 World Championship that he regrets leaving school early.
 He got married in June 2017 and now has a son, born in March 2018.
 Holt supports his local football club Nottingham Forest.
+Holt has said that he finds it difficult to re-focus after playing a poor shot, leading to dips in form that may last for two to three frames.